 Last Updated on

 Barley is a type of cereal that has been cultivated in various parts of the world over many centuries.
-There are many varieties of barley available today which are found in countries including Russia, France, Germany, United States, United Kingdom, Canada, and Australia among others.
-It is available in different forms, and its nutritious properties make it a great addition to a baby’s meals.
+There are many varieties of barley available today, which are found in countries like Russia, France, Germany, United States, United Kingdom, Canada, and Australia, among others.
+It is available in different forms, and its nutritious properties make it a great addition to a baby’s diet.

 |Nutrition Component||Value per 100 g||Nutrition Component||Value per 100 g|

 |Phosphorus||264 mg||Potassium||453 mg|